 Add Ins

-- Bacon: Add ½ to and 1 cup of cook diced bacon for a spinach and bacon cob loaf
+- Bacon: Upgrade your spinach cob loaf with ½ to 1 cup of diced, crispy bacon for a smoky crunch that perfectly complements the richness of spinach and cheese.

 Recipe Tips